 Can Seeking Meaningful Life and Work Lead to Happiness?

-Seeking meaningful life and work can impact so many areas.
+Seeking meaningful and fulfilling life and work can impact so many areas.
 It not only helps you excel at your position and be more motivated, but it helps your own well-being.
 Studies have continued on the meaning of life and work and finding this.

 When you think about “meaning,” you can take it down to one word: why?
 Why am I doing this?
 What’s important about it?
 When you view work as just a paycheck, the meaning to you is money and money alone.
 That doesn’t increase satisfaction or happiness—that makes a person only return because they rely on it.